NFL Free-Agency Forecast: ‘It’s a Really Bad Group Overall’

 • Miami Dolphins S Jevon Holland should top the safety market—he’s played in three different defensive systems (Vic Fangio, and offshoots of the Patriots and Ravens) and just turned 25 years old—and maybe get past $15 million per year.
 But don’t sleep on Minnesota’s Cam Bynum as a guy who could land a deal as big as Holland’s.

-• San Francisco 49ers G Aaron Banks should benefit from the tagging of Chiefs G Trey Smith, and maybe be this year’s version of Robert Hunt, a solid interior lineman who cashes in big on the open market.
-Could he join Smith in Kansas City, if the Chiefs don’t land Stanley?
-Would Minnesota take a swing on him?
+• San Francisco 49ers G Aaron Banks should benefit from the tagging of Chiefs G Trey Smith, and may be this year’s version of Robert Hunt, a solid interior lineman who cashes in big on the open market.
+Kansas City will likely take a look at him, with Stanley off the market, and the Minnesota Vikings could use help inside as well.

-• While Aaron Rodgers is the biggest name, Sam Darnold probably gets the biggest deal on the quarterback market.
-The Minnesota Vikings would like him back.
+• While Aaron Rodgers is the biggest name, Sam Darnold will probably get the biggest deal on the quarterback market.
+The Vikings would like him back, but that ship looks like it’s now sailed.
 The Pittsburgh Steelers have interest.
+The New York Giants, too.
 But after the Geno Smith trade, the Seahawks loom as the favorite to land him.
-We’ll have more on him in Monday’s Takeaways, but Seattle can offer what Minnesota would have a hard time giving him—the promise of being a multiyear starter on a Baker Mayfield-level deal (three years, $100 million).
+We’ll have more on him in Monday’s takeaways.
+But Seattle can offer what Minnesota would have a hard time giving him—the promise of being a multiyear starter on a Baker Mayfield–level deal (three years, $100 million)—which explains why the Vikings have faded in this picture.

 Good but not great